coreperf/coreperf.github.io/_posts/2013-08-28-more_grep_rejit_benchmarks.md

 <hr>

-The long alternations show that Rejit would benefit from some cleverer algorithms, but globally it performs very well!
+The tests indicate that Rejit would benefit from some cleverer algorithms and jrep from better memory management, but globally it performs very well!